andre-senna/dev-portal/tutorials/publish/index.md

 Get the address of your account using ```snet account print``` command.

-## Step 5 (optional if you already have an organization)
+## Step 5.
+Create an organization (optional if you already have an organization)

-Create an organization.
+In order to be able to publish a service you need to be the owner or a member of an organization.

+You can create a new organization with:

 ```
 snet organization create $ORGANIZATION_NAME --org-id $ORGANIZATION_ID
 ```